-Still, it would be curious to see macOS Catalina in an overhauled MacBook Pro.
+Still, it would be curious to see macOS Catalina in an overhauled or 16-inch MacBook Pro.
 We might need to wait a few more months for a clearer date, or even a confirmation that it will happen, but rumors and reports are piling up.

-If we’re going by Apple’s previous release dates – with the MacBook Pro 2017 launching in June 2017 and the MacBook Pro 2018 model debuting under the radar in July 2018 – a summer release for the MacBook Pro 2019 made sense.
+If we’re going by Apple’s previous release dates – with the MacBook Pro 2017 launching in June 2017 and the MacBook Pro 2018 model debuting under the radar in July 2018 – a summer release for the MacBook Pro 2019 makes sense.